A question most people ask when they’ve had their cockapoo puppy for a while is

 So when does your dog become an adult?

 Interestingly, when researching this question, I discovered an article that stated seven human years being equal to one dog year is a myth.
-It stated that a dog’s age depends on the size and breed.
+It stated that a dog’s age depended on the size and breed.
 Freya – as a small standard cockapoo – is classed as a medium dog.
 At two she is actually equal to 24 human years, not the 14 I had been led to believe, so it makes total sense that she should be showing signs of adult maturity at two.
 Her skeletal mass is now fully formed, she has all her adult teeth, and her permanent coat has finally emerged from her fluffy puppy one.

 It was Jessica Orwig, writing in Business Insider, who reported* that: